ClickHouse/clickhouse-rs/README.md

 </summary>

 CH server older than v22.6 (2022-06-16) handles `RowBinary` [incorrectly](https://github.com/ClickHouse/ClickHouse/issues/37420) in some rare cases.
-Enable `wa-37420` feature to solve this problem.
+Use 0.11 and enable `wa-37420` feature to solve this problem.
 Don't use it for newer versions.

 </details>
 <details>